NeuralWxMaps/PcpnWrnUS/index.md

       <td>Members 12, 15, 16 and 19</td>
       <td>Members 7, 18, 23 and 29</td>
     </tr>
+<p>At 102 hours, the red cluster is dry over the Rocky Mountain Region from Montana down through New Mexico, while the blue cluster shows at least light precipitation from the northern Montana border down through southern Utah and southern Colorado.
+The green cluster is dry over the Rocky Mountains except for some light precipitation over southern Wyoming, northern Utah and northern Colorado. </p>
 <table border="1" cellpadding="1" cellspacing="1">
     <tr>
       <th>Model RunTime:</th>